 - Level 1: Services for Outpatients who suffer from less severe addiction or need ongoing support after inpatient treatment

 - Level 2: Partial hospitalization / Intensive outpatient

 - Level 4: Is an intensive medically managed inpatient service

-Everyone suffers from addiction differently.
+Everyone struggles with addiction differently.
 Some people may suffer more greatly during the detox process than others, some may need more help in the early intervention stage and some people may need to stay longer in inpatient service than others.
-Finding what works best for the client is important, and continuum of care helps do just that.
+Finding what works best for the patient is important, and continuum of care helps do just that.

-Ongoing care and support are required.
+Ongoing care and support are required after addiction treatment.
 Some people with severe addictions may need to live in transitional sober housing before they return home.
 This is especially true for people who live in a triggering environment, such as in a neighborhood where drugs are prevalent or other types of stressors.

 Managing life after treatment is a process because many people feel inspired and hopeful upon completion of treatment; however, it is important to have an aftercare plan in place in an effort to prevent a relapse.
 Having boundaries in place, a sober support group and a new routine are proactive ways to manage life after treatment.

-At Cliffside Malibu, we are with our clients every step of the way.
-After our clients have completed a program with us, we offer a comprehensive Alumni program and aftercare to create an environment for successful long-term recovery.
+At Cliffside Malibu, we are with our patients every step of the way.
+After our patients have completed a program with us, we offer a comprehensive alumni program and aftercare to create an environment for successful long-term recovery.
 That is our continuum of care promise, and we take it very seriously.

 About Cliffside Malibu